Rules

 - PIMX Rule Parameter (70113756)

-Rule parameters should be in separate package.
-In case all three tables are imported togeather, Rule line ID, that is needed to pair the parameters with rule line is created in later step, therefore errors will occure.
+Rule parameters should be in a separate package.
+If all three tables are imported together, the Rule Line ID needed to pair parameters with rule lines is created in a later step, so errors can occur.

-In situation that you do import all three tables at once, you must apply package twice.
+If you import all three tables at once, you must apply the package twice.

 Advanced Rule Management